caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/transform/index.rst.txt

   *str*, *optional*, *default = ' '*

   Label of the input dataset.
+If split_field/changecentre below are enabled, label_in must be a single value.
+Else, if concat below is enabled, label_in must include at least two comma-separated values.